 - Click the “OK” button.
 Refer to the image below.

 Note: Don’t forget to refresh if you make changes to your data so that tour pivot table will update.

 If you make changes to your data, you will need to refresh your pivot table in order to update it.

 To do this, just click on the Analyze tab and then click on the Refresh button.
 This will automatically update the pivot table.

 Change Pivot Table Data Source

 - Click “Analyze,” which in our case is “PivotTable Analyze” because of our worksheet name.

 - Select the “Change Data Source” icon or drop-down arrow to select “Change Data Source.”

 Thank you very much for continuing to read until the end of this article.
-In case you have more questions, feel free to comment.
-You can also visit our website for additional information.
+In case you have more questions, feel free to comment below.